atzori/sebd2024/workshop-post-sebd.md

     * additional costs with special prices for kids and accompanying persons.

 Accomodation will include full board:
-   - dinner (on the day of arrival and following)
+   - buffet dinner (on the day of arrival and following)
    - breakfast (after first night and following)
-   - lunch (after first night and following)
+   - buffet lunch (after first night and following)
    - meals also include drinks on tap (natural and sparkling water, non-alcoholic drinks, beer, wine).